fkurushin/fkurushin/README.md

 ### Wildberries
 ####  Data scientist, October 2022 - Current
-- Development of a script and code for processing search queries with null result.
-Development, testing and deployment of the API for this microservice
+- Development, testing and deployment an API microservice for processing search queries with null result, using go bindings for faiss.
+- Development of an algorithm for identifying missing and extra spaces: eac: 0.99, f1: 0.96, average query time: 5 ms, participation in the development of the golang service of this algorithm
+- Designed algorithms for evaluating the quality of error correction services

 ### Kept (ex-KPMG)
 #### Intern, Actuarial Calculations Group, May 2022 - Octover 2022